quentin-duchemin/WATRES/README.md

 - Matplotlib >= 3.3
 - Pandas >= 1.3
 - Pytorch
+- Pytorch lightning
+- Seaborn
+- pyreadr
+- Scipy

+All these required packages are listed in the `requirements.txt` file.

 ## Contributing
 We welcome contributions!
 If you'd like to contribute: